fabio-looker/fabio-looker.github.io/_posts/2019-10-15-lams-customization-update.md

 Now, if you want to match dimensions, rather than write 12 lines of boilerplate javascript loops, you just declare your rule as `match: "dimension.*"`.
 Easy!
 Even better, not only did this hit on pain point #3, unwieldy rules, but also on pain point #1, because if rules are more succint, they can more readily be put inline in your LookML project.

 The one missing piece of the puzzle was how to specify the logic of the rule itself.
-For a little while, I did try to see if someone had recently built an _actually_ safe approach to evaluating untrusted Javascript.
+To start, I did try to see if someone had recently built an _actually_ safe approach to evaluating untrusted Javascript.
 This is something I end up wanting every couple of years, and invariably the answer is no. This time around was no different[2].

 However, what I eventually found and was satisfied with was [Liyad](https://github.com/shellyln/liyad).
 It's a bit of a left-field choice, so I'll go ahead and acknowledge some downsides before going into why I ultimately picked it: